robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.ClientServices/README.md

 ## Practical Usage
 >  **NOTE - Existing example**
-> See `Arcor2.ClientSdk.ClientServices.ConsoleTestApp` project for trivial implementation of CLI client.
+> See `Arcor2.ClientSdk.ClientServices.ConsoleTestApp` project for trivial implementation of a CLI client.

 Developing a client application using this package largely consists of creating a presentation layer and correctly connecting it with the library.